reactjs/react.dev/src/content/reference/react/cache.md

 ### Preload data {/*preload-data*/}

-By wrapping a long-running data fetch in `cache`, you can kick off the asynchronous work prior to rendering the component.
+By wrapping a long-running data fetch in `cache`, you can kick off asynchronous work prior to rendering the component.

 ```jsx [[2, 6, "await getUser(id)"], [1, 17, "getUser(id)"]]
 const getUser = cache(async (id) => {